 Future of Online Poker in New Jersey

 The status of online poker in New Jersey is strong.
 Revenue reports show consistent year-on-year growth for poker and iGaming in the state.
 With over 9 million residents, live poker rooms and big-name online operators, NJ looks set to hold its position as one of the biggest gaming states in the country.

-Rush Street Interactive has also confirmed in 2022 that they plan to launch online poker in the near future.
+Meanwhile, Rush Street Interactive has confirmed in 2022 that they plan to launch online poker in the near future.
 This can be expected to run under either their BetRivers platform or their partnership with Run It Once Poker.